Doye Agama

 Archbishop Doyé Teido Agama is a Christian leader within the Pentecostal Holiness and Convergence movements.
 He is the founder of Apostolic Pastoral Congress, a collegiate collective of Pentecostal bishops and pastors adhering to paleo-orthodoxy and was for many years the organisation’s President and its presiding prelate.
 He leads the Christian Way of Life group of churches.
-He is a prominent figure in the Churches Together in England movement and is involved extensively in the African diaspora and black and multicultural affairs.
+He has been a prominent figure in the Churches Together in England movement and is involved extensively in the African diaspora and black and multicultural affairs.

 Agama lives in the United Kingdom, but has close ties with Nigeria.

 Biography

 Born in England in 1956 to Anglican parents of Nigerian origin, Agama was fostered early as a baby to a white family.
 In the early 1960s, he joined his natural family in Nigeria, remaining there until the mid 1970s.

 Agama was ordained for Christian ministry in 1994, after a secular career in which he attained a range of management, consultancy and engineering skills and qualifications.

 Agama was consecrated bishop in 2004, by Henry Paul Kontor, a Greek Orthodox (Old Calendar) bishop.

 Agama's status as a bishop was reinforced in 2008 and 2010 as follows: